fbielejec/fbielejec.github.io/_posts/2021-02-11-cqrs-and-event-sourcing.md

 But how do we partition the commands or the derived events topic, without loosing the ever-important time ordering?

-< The most important rule is that any events that need to stay in a fixed order must go in the same topic, and they must also use the same partitioning key
+> The most important rule is that any events that need to stay in a fixed order must go in the same topic, and they must also use the same partitioning key
-< - Martin Kleppmann
+> -- <cite>Martin Kleppmann</cite>

 If your domain allows for it, you can partition commands topic, even send every command type (called `action` in the demo) to a different partition. <!-- , or potentially create a separate topic for every command. -->
 A good example would be e.g. telemetry data coming from independent sensors.